Raku/doc/CONTRIBUTING.md

   directly related to Perl 6 (like the math that our routines implement)
 * Duplicate small pieces of information rather than rely on linking
 * Be explicit about routine signatures.
-If a method accepts a `*%args`, but treats some of them special, list them separately.
+If a method accepts a `*%args`, but treats some of them specially, list them separately.

 ## Documenting types